 Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

-Notice of request for comments regarding the reinstatement of a previously existing OMB clearance.
+Notice of request for comments regarding an extension to an existing OMB clearance (9000-0095).

 Under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve a reinstatement of a previously approved information collection requirement concerning Commerce Patent Regulations.
+Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve Start Printed Page 10007an extension of a currently approved information collection requirement concerning commerce patent regulations, Public Law 98-620.
+The clearance currently expires on June 30, 2008.

-Submit comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: General Services Administration (GSA), Regulatory Secretariat (VPR), 1800 F Street, NW., Room 4041, Washington, DC 20405.
+Submit comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to the General Services Administration, FAR Secretariat, 1800 F Street, NW., Room 4035, Washington, DC 20405.
 Please cite OMB Control No. 9000-0095, Commerce Patent Regulations, in all correspondence.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Mr. Ernest Woodson, Procurement Analyst, Contract Policy Division, GSA, (202) 501-3775.End Further Info End Preamble Start Supplemental Information
+Mr. Ernest Woodson, Contract Policy Division, GSA (202) 501-3775.End Further Info End Preamble Start Supplemental Information

-As a result of the Department of Commerce (Commerce) publishing a final rule in the Federal Register implementing Public Law 98-620 (52 FR 8552, March 18, 1987), a revision to FAR subpart 27.3 to implement the Commerce regulation was published in the Federal Register as an interim rule on June 12, 1989 (54 FR 25060).
+As a result of the Department of Commerce (Commerce) publishing a final rule in the Federal Register implementing Public Law 98-620 (52 FR 8552, March 18, 1987), a revision to FAR Subpart 27.3 to implement the Commerce regulation was published as an interim rule in the Federal Register at 54 FR 25060, June 12, 1989.
 The final rule was published without change on June 21, 1990.

 B. Annual Reporting Burden